National War Memorial (South Australia): Design

-To represent the prologue to the war, the obverse of the monument (the side facing North Terrace) features a relief of the Spirit of Duty appearing as a vision before the youth of South Australia, represented in the work by a sculptural group consisting of a girl, a student and a farmer abandoning the "symbols of their craft".
+To represent the prologue to the war, the obverse of the monument (the side facing North Terrace) features a relief of the Spirit of Duty appearing as a vision before the youth of South Australia, represented in the work by a sculptural group consisting of a young woman, a student and a farmer abandoning the "symbols of their craft".
 The three are depicted in normal dress, as they are not yet soldiers and are currently unprepared for the war that is to come, and they are facing away from the world as they look to the vision before them.
-In Bagot's original plan, submitted for the 1924 competition, there was to be but a single nude figure kneeling before the vision (for which Bagot posed while in Europe), but Laybourne-Smith's 1926 submission became grander in its scope.
-In addition, Bagot's original designs were naturalistic, with the Spirit of Duty depicted as a female figure, but under Hoff's direction the figure was changed to male, and the style of the reliefs was changed to Art Deco—a "radically new" art style for Australia at the time.
+In Bagot's original plan, submitted for the 1924 competition, there was to be but a single nude figure kneeling before the vision (for which Bagot posed while in Europe), but Laybourne Smith's 1926 submission became grander in its scope.
+In addition, Bagot's original designs were naturalistic, with the Spirit of Duty depicted as a female figure, but under Hoff's direction the figure was changed to male, and the style of the reliefs was changed to Art Deco – a "radically new" art style for Australia at the time.
 Hoff, however, presented the sculptural group in the original naturalistic style, thus providing a "bridge between the Renaissance-style architecture and the Art Deco of the reliefs".

 On the reverse side of the monument, facing away from the traffic, is a relief carved into the marble representing the epilogue of the war and depicting the Spirit of Compassion as a winged spirit of womanhood bearing aloft a stricken youth.
-Beneath the figure is situated the Fountain of Compassion, the flow of water representing the "constant flow of memories", while the lion's head from which it emerges, (and which bears the Imperial Crown), is representative of the British Commonwealth of Nations.
+Beneath the figure is situated the Fountain of Compassion, the flow of water representing the "constant flow of memories"; the lion's head from which it emerges (which bears the Imperial Crown) is representative of the British Commonwealth of Nations.

-The designers acknowledged that the symbolism—especially that of the reverse side—does not represent "victory" in the traditional sense.
+The designers acknowledged that the symbolism – especially that of the reverse side – does not represent "victory" in the traditional sense.
 They stated that the "Arch of Triumph which was built in honour of a Caesar, a Napoleon, no longer expresses the feelings of modern democracy after an international struggle".
 Instead, the memorial represented a spiritual victory, in which was displayed a "willingness to serve and to sacrifice".

 Within the memorial the architects added an inner shrine, or Record Room, in which could be recorded the names of the South Australians who fell during the war.
-While the design did not specify the exact form that this would take, in the completed memorial these names are inscribed in the bronzes that line the walls.
-The design also allowed for a cenotaph within the inner shrine, which the designers suggested could either be used as a symbolic representation of the unknown soldier or as the marker to an actual grave, although this aspect was never realised.
+Although the design did not specify the exact form that this would take, in the completed memorial these names are inscribed in the bronzes that line the walls.